Chrisqd1/pymoku/doc/oscilloscope.rst

 Oscilloscope Instrument
 =======================

 The Oscilloscope instrument provides time-domain views of voltages.
-It contains a built-in Waveform Synthesiser/ Signal Generator that can control the Moku:Lab DAC outputs as well.
+It contains a built-in Waveform Generator that can control the Moku:Lab DAC outputs as well.

 In normal operation, the Oscilloscope shows the signal present on the two ADC inputs but it can be set to loop back the signals being synthesised.
 This loopback takes up a channel (only two signals in total may be viewed at once).
 Data is provided at the :any:`Oscilloscope.framerate` in the form of :any:`VoltsFrame` objects.
 These objects contain the channel data and the required metadata to interpret them.